 I prayed, prayed and prayed, yet I still feared where she was headed.
 I kept giving it to God because I knew I was powerless over her, and the situation.
 It began making me physically sick.
 She was a mess and the decisions she was making made no sense, I felt like I was dealing with a 17 year old kid.
 This battle went from bad to worse quickly.
 It took us places I never ever dreamed we would be, or go.
 Bad, dark, scary places, places I never dreamed I would be or go, and alone with her with no real help close by.
 What was I thinking???

-One day, she broke a window with and brick and her hand and crawled through the window into the house and passed out.
+One day, she broke a window with a brick and her hand and crawled through the window into the house and passed out.
 I was scared to death when I found her, I thought she was dead, hysterical before I could even get to her, to find she was high, exhausted, malnourished, and passed out.
 I would get called to hospitals to see her, sometimes, only to see her scream at nurses, yank her IV out, and leave the hospital, against medical advice, because she didn’t like something someone said to her, like the Doctor.
 Other times her calling me crying, to come get her from somewhere, I would drop everything to get there, to see her being taken away on a stretcher all bloody leaving in an ambulance.

 Other times trying to drive her to detox near where we lived, watching her jump out of the car twice while in route!
 The trauma and stress I lived with, was almost as bad as the disease she lived with.
 I couldn’t imagine being so addicted to something, that would completely change a person into someone you didn’t know, as you watched it happen right before your eyes, watch them completely destroy everything in their life.
 Honestly, we must have done this kind of crazy, dozens and dozens of times if not 100 times!
 Over six years, day in and day out.